velozdev/slides-gitlab/slides/08_Advanced_Git_Branching_Workflows_with_GitLab.md

-# Module 8: Advanced Git Branching Workflows with GitLab
+# Advanced Git Branching Workflows with GitLab

 # The Bridge from Plan to Production